newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/apply-scorp-state.md

 > **What if I don't complete this form?**
 >
-> If you do not file for an S corp designation with the State but choose to pay taxes under this structure, you could be liable for fees associated with improperly filing taxes.
+> If you do not file for an S corp designation with the state but choose to pay taxes under this structure, you could be liable for fees associated with improperly filing taxes.